aanandaggarwal/logtrack/readme.md

 ### 📋 Dynamic Log Entry Creation
 - Logs inherit the structure from your saved template
-- Add/delete units per track
+- Add/delete units per track dynamically
 - Dropdown fields are generated dynamically with customizable options
 - Auto-scroll and staggered field animations enhance user experience

 ### ☁️ Cloud Sync with Supabase
 - Secure user authentication (email/password + Google OAuth)
-- Logs and templates are saved per user
+- Logs and templates are saved per user securely
 - Row-level security protects user data

 ### 🎨 Polished UI/UX
-- Sticky header with responsive mobile layout
+- Sticky header and footer with responsive mobile layout
+- Interactive Privacy and Terms pages with animated page transitions
+- Fonts folder with Century Gothic for brand consistency
+- Comprehensive spacing and alignment optimization for desktop and mobile
-- Animations on login, form creation, feedback modals, and log cards
+- Animations on login, forms, feedback modals, and log cards
-- Icon-only topbar for mobile screens
-- Feedback system with modals and status icons
+- Feedback system with intuitive modals and status icons
-- Smooth unit transitions and modal behaviors
+- Consistent and intuitive iconography across application

 ## What I Did

-- **Built a custom template builder** using plain JavaScript, dynamically rendering nested components with drag-and-drop
+- **Built a custom template builder** using plain JavaScript, dynamically rendering nested components with drag-and-drop.
-- **Wrote a full log management system**, complete with new/edit/delete flows and smooth transitions
+- **Developed a robust log management system**, including new/edit/delete flows with intuitive user interactions and transitions.
-- **Integrated Supabase** for secure authentication and real-time data persistence
+- **Integrated Supabase** for secure authentication and real-time data persistence with JWT protection.
+- **Designed and implemented comprehensive Privacy and Terms of Service pages** with modern UI and responsive design.
-- **Crafted an accessible and responsive UI** that looks good on both desktop and mobile
+- **Crafted an accessible, responsive, and polished UI** that looks good on both desktop and mobile devices, consistent with modern design standards (clean compact, Swedish, Apple-inspired).
-- **Designed intuitive feedback patterns** to guide the user from template creation to daily entry logging
+- **Resolved various UI/UX and functionality bugs**, such as emoji duplication and spacing issues.

 ## Future Goals

-- 🔍 Advanced filtering and searching for logs
+- 🔍 Advanced filtering, searching, and analytics for logs
-- 📈 Visual insights via progress charts
+- 📈 Visual insights via interactive progress charts
-- 🔐 Enhanced authentication (MFA, login provider options)
+- 🔐 Enhanced authentication options (MFA, more OAuth providers)
-- 📦 Modular refactor with a framework like React or Vue
+- 📦 Modular refactoring into a framework (React or Vue)
-- 💾 Offline-first experience with local caching
+- 💾 Offline-first capabilities with robust local caching

 ## Changelog